tr7544/TransportationNetworks/README.md

       entire repository to your computer.

 To add a network, create an issue, which will notify the TransportationNetworks team.
-We will then reply to coordinate adding the network to the site.
-Make sure to create a README in [Markdown](https://guides.github.com/features/mastering-markdown/) for your network test problem as well.
-If you are interested in contributing in a more significant role, please get in touch with some of the team members.
+We will then reply to coordinate adding your network to the site.
+Make sure to create a README in [Markdown](https://guides.github.com/features/mastering-markdown/) for your addition as well.
+Take a look at some of the existing README files in the existing network folders to see what is expected.
+If you are interested in contributing in a more significant role, please get in touch with the team.
 Thanks!

 # License